wasp-os/wasp-os/README.rst

    :alt: wasp-os digital clock app running on PineTime
    :width: 233

-Screenshots of the built in applications running on the wasp-os
+Screenshots of the built-in applications running on the wasp-os
 simulator:

 .. image:: res/Bootloader.png